johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 - Practice is the key
 - Goal oriented vs Growth oriented
   - In long run, growth is much more important that weather a particular goal was reached
-Growth:
+- Growth:
-Cumulative
+ > Cumulative
-Can improve even if goal fails
+ > Can improve even if goal fails.
-Strategy for long-term success (biggest/most-of-the payoff at the end) (Event if you only care about goals, growth enables them!
+ > Strategy for long-term success (biggest/most-of-the payoff at the end)
+ > (Event if you only care about goals, growth enables them!
 - “You don't rise to the level of you goals, you fall to the level  of you systems”  James Clever
    Idea: Outcomes are a lagging measure of habits
 - Habits are the compound interest of self-improvement